DTS-STN/babel-simulation-engine/README.md

 ## Development

 ### Database Setup

 The Simulation Engine requires a connection to a database.
 This is where the simulation persons (data) is stored, as well as the results.
+Note that the storage systems are also implemented with a cache.
+This may be activated in lieu of a database if, for example, there is a desire to NOT collect and store any input from the user.
 This project uses Entity Framework (EF) Core as an ORM for interacting with a relational SQL Database.
-There are currently two deployments of the Simulation Engine.
-One points to a "mock" database server, and the other points to a "prod" database server.
-These two databases necessarily have the same schema, which is facilitated through Entity Framework and Migrations.
+If deploying to a new environment, you will likely want to set up a new database for that environment.

 The EF functionality is stored in the maternity-benefits project under the Storage/EF folder.
 The ApplicationDbContext is the main link between the database and the C# classes.
 This class is injected into the EFStore classes so that the C# code can interact with the database values.

 If new properties are being added to the database, then an EF migration is required (https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
-The changes cna be made to the C# class and then a migration must be created, which will generate a script inside the Migrations folder in the esdc-simulation-api project.
+The changes can be made to the C# class and then a migration must be created, which will generate a script inside the Migrations folder in the esdc-simulation-api project.
 The database must then be updated with the migration.
 This is actually handled in the code - in the Startup.cs file there is functionality to automatically run migrations.

 If you are setting up a new Azure SQL database, then take the following steps:
 - Create a new SQL server  in Azure.
 Create a username and password and store it securely